Electronic-Mango/openai-chatgpt-telegram-bot/README.md

 * `/promptget` - get custom prompt, won't respond with default one to avoid leaking configuration to users
 * `/promptremove` - force-remove any prompts from the conversation, including one defined in configuration files

+Note that `promptset` requires to pass the new prompt as a argument, which might not work well with command menu.

 ## Running the bot